Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Conclusion

 \section{Conclusion}

 We presented a novel algorithm named Sparse GEMINI that jointly performs clustering and feature selection by combining GEMINI for objective and an $\ell_1$ penalised skip connection.
 The algorithm shows good performances in eliminating noisy irrelevant variables while maintaining relevant clustering.
-Owing to the nature of multi-layered perceptrons, Sparse GEMINI is easily scalable to high-dimensional data and provides thus an unsupervised technique to get a projection of the data.
+To eliminate redundant variables, our future works can focus on adding the correlation of selected variables in the penalty.
+Owing to the nature of multi-layered perceptrons, Sparse GEMINI is easily scalable to high-dimensional data and thus provides an unsupervised technique to get a projection of the data.
 However, the limits of the scalability are the number of clusters and samples per batch due to the complex nature of GEMINI.
 Thus, we believe that Sparse GEMINI is a relevant algorithm for multi-omics data where the number of samples is often little and the number of features large, especially when it is hard to design a good generative model for such data.
 As a concluding remark, we want to draw again the attention to the discriminative nature of the algorithm: Sparse GEMINI focuses on the design of a decision boundary instead of parametric assumptions.